 - Minimum flange length

-However, some other factors will affect the selection of the V-width, including flange lengths, inner bending radius and the press brake tonnage as well as the capacity of the toolings.
+However, other factors will affect the selection of the V-width, including flange lengths, inner bending radius, press brake tonnage, and the capacity of the tooling.